rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 **Warning:** Note that when using static arrays as temporary storage, you might accidentally trigger *Local memory* usage as it may resides in the *stack* or cause *register spilling*.
 Please refer to [section 2](#2-avoid-the-use-of-local-memory) to avoid this !

 ### Minimize block-level redundant memory accesses: shared memory
 If you spot that neighboring threads (that likely reside on the same block) are using extensively the same elements from global memory, I strongly suggest you learn more about shared memory, to reduce redundant **block-level** memory accesses.
 Shared memory is essentially a portion of the L1 cache managed by the user.
 But beware, using it means that you think you can do a better job than the runtime ! :).
 To use shared memory in Kokkos, look at [Hierarchical Parallelism](https://kokkos.org/kokkos-core-wiki/ProgrammingGuide/HierarchicalParallelism.html).
-As mentionned in the introduction, I do not wish to delve deeper on this topic in this tutorial.
+As mentioned in the introduction, I do not wish to delve deeper on this topic in this tutorial.

 ### Minimize redundant kernel-level memory accesses: coalescing